Painful Urination After Sex: What Does it Mean?

 Treatment options depend on the specific issue.
 For example, prostatitis treatment is based on the type of the disease.

 Painkillers and antibiotics can help with acute bacterial prostatitis.
-Treatment of chronic prostatitis usually calls for laxatives, painkillers, and medications to relax the muscles in the bladder and prostate.
+Treatment of chronic prostatitis usually involves laxatives, painkillers, and medications to relax the muscles in the bladder and prostate.

 Prostate cancer treatment may require surgery.
-Enlarged prostate is often treated with medications and surgery, but many natural remedies can help you.
+An enlarged prostate is often treated with medications and surgery, but many natural prostate remedies can help you.

 Sensitivities